Grenfell Tower fire: Initial fire (00:50–01:15)

 The fire started in the early hours of Wednesday 14 June 2017 at around 00:50 BST (UTC+1), when a fridge-freezer caught fire in flat 16, on the fourth floor.
 The flat's resident, Behailu Kebede, was awoken by a smoke alarm.
 After discovering smoke coming from the fridge freezer in his kitchen, Kebede alerted his lodgers and neighbours, before making a call to the LFB at 00:54.
 (Note: The inquiry ruled in 2019 that the resident was not to blame.)
-The first two fire engines ("pumps"), were mobilised from North Kensington Fire Station at 00:55.14 and arrived at 00:59.28 and 00:59.14 respectively.
+The first two fire engines ("pumps"), were mobilised from North Kensington Fire Station at 00:55:14 and arrived at 00:59:14 and 00:59:28.
 The initial incident commander Michael Dowden said that the fire was visible at this point as a "glow" in the window.
 A further two pumps were also dispatched.
 Any residents of the tower who called the fire service were told to remain in their flat unless it was affected, which is the standard policy for high-rise fires, as each flat should be fireproofed from its neighbours.
 Also due to this policy, the building had no central fire alarm.

 After most of the firefighters entered the building, a bridgehead (internal base of operations) was set up on the second floor, connecting hoses to the dry riser.
 They first entered flat 16 at 01:07.
 It was a further seven minutes before they began tackling the kitchen blaze.
 At approximately 01:08, the fire began to penetrate the window frame.
 Within a few minutes, the surrounding cladding panels had also caught on fire.
 Observing this, the incident commander requested another two pumps and an aerial appliance at 01:13, which triggered the dispatch of more senior officers, a fire investigation unit and two command vehicles.
 Crew manager (CM) Christopher Secrett at the floor 4 bridgehead and watch manager (WM) Michael Dowden outside had conducted a planning conversation around 01:06.
 Dowden had noticed the fire breaching the window and offered to spray it with a covering water jet but Secrett was fearful that the resulting steam would scald the two firefighters about to enter the flat.